sablier-labs/docs/docs/apps/02-features/04-airdrops.md

 **Airdrops should be vested!**

 At Sablier, we believe in long-term distributions with aligned incentives.
-That's why we engineered Airstreams, a solution which allows you to airdrop streams with a vesting schedule.
+That's why we engineered Airstreams, a solution which allows you to airdrop vested allocations.

 Pick a vesting curve (e.g., linear), define the rules (e.g. duration, clawback window), and allow recipients to claim their airdrops as vesting streams.